 - Once the gluten free carrot cakes have fully cooled, you can make the cream cheese frosting and start assembling the cake.

 - In a clean bowl, mix your butter with a wooden spoon or electric whisk until it is soft and smooth.
-You should be using butter at room temperature – if too cool you can soften in slightly in the microwave on 10 second blasts (don’t melt it though!).
+You should be using slightly chilled butter if possible as this tends to yield a nice thick icing.

 - Add the cream cheese to the butter and mix well to combine.
 Then you gradually mix in the sifted icing sugar - doing this gradually will help avoid any lumps forming.
 I would use a wooden spoon to initially mix the icing sugar in, then if you have an electric whisk this is handy for giving everything a final blend.
 You should end up with a lovely smooth frosting.